Saint Mary's Battery: Present day

 Unlike many similar coastal fortifications, the battery remained in a fair state of preservation, mainly due to its remote location.
 It was restored by Din l-Art Ħelwa between 1996 and 1997, and again between 2003 and 2004.
-During restoration, the roof of the blockhouse which was in danger of collapsing was repaired.
+During restoration, the roof of the blockhouse, which was in danger of collapsing, was repaired.

-On 21 August 1997, a joint operation was carried out by the Armed Forces of Malta and the Royal Navy, in which a helicopter from HMS Illustrious and Maltese soldiers retrieved the cannons from the gorge and transported them back to the battery.
+On 21 August 1997, a joint operation was carried out by the Armed Forces of Malta and the Royal Navy, in which a helicopter from HMS Illustrious and Maltese soldiers retrieved the cannons from the gorge beneath the battery and transported them back to the battery.
 Reproductions of gun carriages were made, and the cannons were mounted on them once again.

 The battery is now open to the public all year round.